 We got in touch with three digital marketing gurus—Chris Staton, Josh Miguel, and Marcio Chiaradia—to discuss what makes advertisements stand out and to go over some dos and don’ts for producing creative content.
-We asked each contributor a question that best relates to their particular area of expertise.
+We asked each contributor a question that best relates to their particular area of expertise for creative best practices.

 AdRoll: What is your approach to Facebook ads, given the character limitations on text?